ChristianKuehnel/plantgateway/README.md

 ```
 * To update your installation just run pip again.

+If you have problems with the PyYaml installation, update your pip version
+with `sudo pip3 install --upgrade pip` and try again.

 # configuration
 Copy the [plantgw.yaml](plantgw.yaml) (in this repository) to your home directory and
 rename it to ".plantgw.yaml".